mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 New Z-Wave fingerprint format
 +++++++++++++++++++++++++++++

-If you're writing a device handler for a specific device, you can base the fingerprint on the manufacturer info.
+If you're writing a Device Handler for a specific device, you can base the fingerprint on the manufacturer info.
 For example, the fingerprint to match the raw description example above would be:

 .. code-block:: groovy